caraya/personal-blog/content/blog/custom-media-queries.md

 /* other styles */
 ```

+## Some considerations

+A `@custom-media` rule can refer to other custom media queries.
+However, loops are forbidden, and a custom media query must not be defined in terms of itself or of another custom media query that directly or indirectly refers to it.
+Any such attempt of defining a custom media query with a circular dependency must cause all the custom media queries in the loop to fail to be defined.

+If multiple `@custom-media` rules declare the same name, the truth value is based on the last one alone, ignoring all previous declarations of the same name.

+## Conclusion

 Using custom media queries makes stylesheets easier to read and maintain.
-However, there is a drawback: ***you must define custom media queries in the file where you will use them***.
+You have to be careful when defining custom media queries to avoid circular dependencies and to ensure that the custom media query is defined before it is used.

 ## Links and References